OneBusAway/onebusaway-application-modules/src/site/markdown/api/where/index.md

 Many API methods return timestamps.
 For the most part, a OneBusAway timestamp is a measure of the number of milliseconds since midnight, January 1, 1970 UTC.

-Many API methods also except a "time" parameter that can be used to query the API at a specific point in time (eg. list all active service alerts on a particular date).
+Many API methods also accept a "time" parameter that can be used to query the API at a specific point in time (eg. list all active service alerts on a particular date).
 The semantics of how the time parameter is used by the method is method-specific but the parameter is parsed in the same way.
 You can specify time in two possible forms: